UPB-FILS-MA/upb-fils-ma.github.io/docs/tutorials/embassy/index.md

 #### No `main` function

-Because we are using the **Embassy-rs** framework, we want to let it take care of entry point of our program (because it has to do some complex operations, like allocating the `task-arena` and `executor` structures).
+Because we are using the **Embassy-rs** framework, we want to let it take care of the entry point of our program (because it has to do some complex operations, like allocating the `task-arena` and `executor` structures).
 For the moment, all we will need to do is add the `#![no_main]` attribute to `src/main.rs`.

 #### Toolchain setting